 British Columbia License Plates

-Since alpha-numeric plates were introduced in 1970, the province developed series based on a 10-character progression for no other reason than the archaic license-office rotary stamps of the day were still keyed to all-numeric plates that were the B.C. style up to that year.
+BC based their 1970-85 alpha-numeric licence plate series on a 10-character progression.
+This was because the archaic licence office rotary stamps of the day were still keyed to all-numeric plates that had been the B.C. style up to 1970.
 Hence the 10-letter "roll-over" in series progression as shown below.
-For the next 15 years, new bases started alternately with either L or A leading the prefixes.
-The 1970 base started with AAA, 1973 with LAA, 1978 with AAA, and the current (1985) base with LAA-000.
+From 1970-85, new bases started alternately with either L or A leading the prefixes.
+The 1970 base started with AAA, then to LAA in 1973, AAA in 1978 and the 1985 (current) base starting with LAA-000.

 2nd series: LLA - LXK, MLA - MXK, NLA - NXK, etc., through XLA - XXK.